 - You don’t have to withdraw the EPF contributions or close the account when you switch jobs.
 Just provide your UAN to the new employer.
 The new PF number created by your new employer will still be under your existing UAN.

 - You must manually transfer the PF account balance from your previous employer to the PF account created by your new employer by filling Form 13.
 Alternatively, you can fill Form 11 to transfer the PF contributions to the new account automatically.

 - You can check your EPF account balance, transfer request, claim status, request to withdraw, and raise grievances online using the EPFO portal or even on the UMANG app.

 Step 2.
 Select the location (state, regional branch office) of your PF office

-Step 3.Complete the online form complete with your personal info and the EPFO account number specified in your payslip
+Step 3.
+Fill the online form with your personal information and the EPF account number shown on your payslip

 Step 4.
 Submit the form after verifying the details provided

 Step 5.
 If all your records are in place, your EPF balance will be sent as an SMS to your registered mobile number.